foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 compile toolchain standard library, but will not affect default compiler options.
 Consequently, when using a toolchain configured this way it still will be required to provide corresponding compiler options except for the `-mcpu`.
+Option `--target-cflags` sets C[XX]FLAGS_FOR_TARGET.
+Those two variables override default C[XX]FLAGS of standard libraries which are "-O2 -g".
+Hence to specify custom architecture flags, but preserve optimizations it is required to pass optimization flags to --target-cflags as well.

 ### Build options examples